NYC helicopter crash puts scrutiny on harnesses in open-door choppers

 Verweijen, who has trained in HUET, or helicopter underwater escape training, described the difficulties in escaping the harness during an actual emergency.

 "You completely lose the orientation.
-First of all, you have to wait until the copter is underwater to make sure the rotor is stopped .
+First of all, you have to wait until the copter is underwater to make sure the rotor is stopped.
 Because of the weight of the engines, you will always be upside down.
 Then you have to be able to open your safety belt," she said.

 "Next, you have to take out a window to escape, doors will be heavy to open.
 It is dark, cold and you cannot see anything.
 The pilot could get out because he was trained," she added.

-Note: Clarification: This story has been updated to clarify FlyNYON's connection to the flight.